Longman: Second and third generations

-In 1754, Longman took into partnership his nephew, Thomas Longman (1730–1797), and the title of the firm became 'T. and T. Longman'.
+In 1754, Longman took into partnership his nephew, Thomas Longman (1730–1797), and the title of the firm became T. and T. Longman.
 Upon the death of his uncle in 1755, Longman became sole proprietor.
 He greatly extended the colonial trade of the firm.
 In 1794, he took Owen Rees as a partner; in the same year, Thomas Brown (c.
 1777–1869) entered the house as an apprentice.

 Longman had three sons.
 Of these, Thomas Norton Longman (1771–1842) succeeded to the business.
 In 1804, two more partners, including Edward Orme & Thomas Hurst, were admitted, and the former apprentice Brown became a partner in 1811; in 1824, the title of the firm was changed to 'Longman, Hurst, Rees, Orme, Brown & Green'.
 A document of 1823 "Grant of Land in the Concan" printed by the firm under this name shows the name change was from 1823 or earlier.

 In 1799, Longman purchased the copyright of Lindley Murray's English Grammar, which had an annual sale of about 50000 copies.
 In the following year, Richmal Mangnall's Historical and Miscellaneous Questions for the Use of Young People was purchased, and went through 84 editions by 1857.
-About 1800 he also purchased the copyright of Southey's Joan of Arc and Wordsworth's Lyrical Ballads, from Joseph Cottle of Bristol.
+In about 1800, he also purchased the copyright of Southey's Joan of Arc and Wordsworth's Lyrical Ballads, from Joseph Cottle of Bristol.
 He published the works of Wordsworth, Coleridge, Southey and Scott, and acted as London agent for the Edinburgh Review, which was started in 1802.
 In 1802 appeared the first part of Rees's Cyclopædia, edited by Abraham Rees.
-This was completed in 39 volumes plus 6 volumes of plates in 1819.
+This was completed in 39 volumes, plus six volumes of plates, in 1819.